6 Moments When We Spend Too Much Money

 Why we do it: Reader Sally S. tells the story of a deeply broke friend: “One night, he went out and blew $2,000 in a club,” she says.
 “He figured any more debt was a drop in the bucket, compared to the money he owed.”
 Though this is an extreme example, splurging in bleak economic times is a common behavior, and thought to briefly boost self-esteem.

 Why we do it: Studies show that spending on experiences, rather than material things, makes us happier.
-Plus, Americans receive just two weeks of vacation per year, and only take 10 days of it, according to a 2012 Expedia.com survey.
+Plus, Americans receive just two weeks of vacation per year, according to a 2012 Expedia.com survey.
 Why shouldn’t we drop a few extra dollars?

 How to fix it: No one’s going to ding you for treating yourself on a trip, but planning ahead can allay last-minute binges.